 The Teacher Anchor® is an intentional planning system for your classroom.
 It serves to keep you organized and intentional in your curricular classroom decisions.
-The complete Teacher Anchor® is full of lesson plans, classroom organizers, curricular checklists, Year-at-a-Glance pages, monthly calendars, a substitute teacher section, and a progress monitoring system that includes master forms and checklists for gathering pre/post test data, running records, small groups, individual conferencing and more.
+The complete Teacher Anchor® is full of calendars, classroom resources, curricular checklists, Year-at-a-Glance pages, professional development logs, goal-setting pages, and a progress monitoring system that includes master forms and checklists for gathering pre/post test data, running records, small groups, individual conferencing and more.
 Also the comprehensive list of Common Core standards for grades K-6 are available in my free downloadable library as well as other helpful forms and information!

 There are two pieces to the Teacher Anchor® - the planner and the binder.
 The planner is spiral bound and lightweight so it can go with you to conferences, professional development seminars, and progress monitoring meetings.
 It is where you keep your lesson plans, scope and sequence, checklists, and substitute teacher plans.